 Pseudo Random Process

-A pseudo-random process is a process that appears to be random but actually, it is not.
+A pseudo random refers to a process that generates a sequence of numbers or events that appears random but actually, is not and is determined by a fixed set of rules.
 Pseudorandom sequences typically exhibit statistical randomness while being generated by an entirely deterministic causal process.
-Such a process is easier to produce than a genuinely random one and has the benefit that it can be used again and again to produce exactly the same numbers and they are useful for testing and fixing software.
+Such a process is easier to produce than a genuinely random one and has the benefit that it can be used again and again to produce the same numbers and they are useful for testing and fixing software.

 A pseudo-random variable is a variable that is created by a deterministic procedure (often a computer program or subroutine is used) which (generally) takes random bits as input.
 The pseudo random string will typically be longer than the original random string, but less random (less entropic, in the information-theory sense).
 This can be useful for randomized algorithms.